AlenJakob/AlenJakob/README.md

 # Hi there, I'm Alen Jakob 👋

-### 👨‍💻 Front-End Developer | React Enthusiast
+## Front-End Developer | React & Next.js

-I’m a Front-End Developer currently based at **Interia**, where I specialize in building web applications using **React.js, TypeScript, and Next.js**.
-My journey started in the e-commerce sector working with **Vue 2**, which gave me a deep understanding of state management and reactive patterns.
+I’m a Front-End Developer with experience building scalable web applications using React.js, TypeScript, and Next.js, including my work at Interia.
+My journey started in e-commerce with Vue 2, giving me a strong foundation in state management and reactive design patterns.

+📬 Always happy to connect with fellow developers and tech enthusiasts.

-Beyond the code, I’m an outdoor enthusiast—you’ll likely find me cycling or exploring new trails whenever I'm away from the keyboard.
+Beyond coding, I’m an outdoor enthusiast—you’ll usually find me cycling or exploring new trails whenever I’m away from the keyboard.

 ---